pwillard/Blender_trainsimstools/TrainSimTools for Blender.md

 ## 🗂 Collection Tools

 Collections in Blender are like folders for organizing your train model parts.
+The MSTS/ORTS Blender exporter tool expects the objects to be exported to reside in specially named collections.
+This tool will create those exportable collection names as well as a scratchpad collection.

+This tool is for those people who model many different objects, not just Train Simulator and don't which to hard code these special collections into their default .blend startup file.
+You can quickly create the MAIN collection and additional LOD collections when you start a new model with a simple button press.

 ### 🏗 1.
 Create Initial Collection Setup
 Press **“Create Initial Collection Setup”** to instantly build a standard layout: